 Here’s The Deal with Door-to-Door Pest Control

-And Other Deceptive Pest Control Marketing Practices While We’re on the Subject…
+And Other Shady Pest Control Marketing While We’re on the Subject…

-By now you've probably seen what happened in Brighton.
+By now you've probably seen what happened in Brighton this week.

-On Wednesday evening, a man posing as a door-to-door pest control salesman – ID badge and all – attempted to lure an eight-year-old girl into the woods.
-Our hearts go out to that family and community and we’re so relieved a tragic event was avoided and that the suspect is in custody.
+On Wednesday evening, a door-to-door salesman from a pest control company attempted to lure an eight-year-old girl into the woods.
+Our hearts go out to that family and community – we’re so relieved a tragic event was avoided and that the suspect is in custody.

-This incident understandably has a lot of people in our area concerned and asking questions about the pest control industry in Michigan and door-to-door solicitation in general.
-We'll leave the news coverage to the news, but it did prompt us to share something we've wanted to say for a while…
+This incident understandably has a lot of people concerned and asking questions about the pest control industry in Michigan and door-to-door soliciting in general.
+We'll leave the news coverage to the news, but this did prompt us to share something we've wanted to say for a while.

 The catch is they have zero connection to the community.
-No roots, no neighbors.
+No roots, no neighbors, no accountability.
 When standards slip (and they always do) there's nobody who actually cares.

 That's not a pest assessment, it’s a sales script.

-We've never done door-to-door and never will.
+We've never done D2D sales and never will.
 Every person we send to your house has gone through a real background check and extensive hands-on training, because around here, our name is actually on the line.

-A lot of these companies (newer ones especially, but not exclusively…) are flat-out faking it online.
+MANY Michigan pest control companies (newer ones especially) are flat-out faking it online.

 We’re seeing a total manufacturing of credibility online using AI tools, photoshop, and other spammy and scammy tactics.

-For example… AI-generated photos of trucks they don't own.
+For example… we see AI-generated photos of trucks that don’t exist in real life.
 Pictures of “technicians” at houses they've never touched.
-Hundreds of purchased Google reviews that appeared out of nowhere...
+Hundreds of purchased Google reviews that appear out of nowhere...

-We wrote about the fake review problem on Google when we hit 1,000 real five-star reviews back in 2024.
-First pest control company in Washtenaw County to get there 5.0/5.0 across Google, Yelp, and Facebook.
-Every one of those is a real customer.
-The Michigan Attorney General's office has actually gone after Michigan pest control companies for this stuff, so it's not just us being cranky about it…
+We wrote about the fake review problem on Google when we hit 1,000 real five-star reviews back in 2024 (first pest control company in Washtenaw County to get there 5.0/5.0 across Google, Yelp, and Facebook).
+The Michigan Attorney General's office has actually gone after Michigan pest control companies for this stuff, so it's not just us being cranky…

 How to Tell Fact from Fiction

-It's really hard to sort through all of this – we completely get that.
-There's more noise and slop than ever, and the fakes have gotten good at looking real.
-But there are still signals worth checking.
+It's really hard to determine legitimacy in a sea of slop and spam – we completely get that.
+The fakes have gotten good at looking real.
+But there are some signals that can help you.

-Does the website have photos you actually recognize?
-Real trucks, real people, real houses that look like they're from around here?
+For example, does the website have photos you actually recognize?
+Real trucks, real people, real houses?
+What about nature, landmarks, and other surroundings that look familiar to you?

-Remember: You're letting these people into your home.
+Remember… you're letting these companies into your home.
 It’s always worth a few extra minutes of research and digging.

 What we actually are

-We've built our reputation the slow way – nearly a decade in this community, 2,500 five-star reviews, and not a single door knocked on uninvited.
+We've built our reputation the slow way – nearly a decade in this community, 2,500 five-star reviews, and not a single uninvited door knock.

 Free in-home assessments.
 A local team that lives where you live.
 And a rigorous hiring process that means you always know exactly who's showing up at your door.